vuyombamba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. Prints the last digit of a integer and states if its greater or less than 5 or equal to 0
 2. Prints the alphabet
 3. Prints alphabets from a to z and A to Z
+4. Prints the alphabet excluding q and e